ytus/Coding-Dojo-015-Lambdas-in-Java-8/README.md

 * Gradle 2.2 (+ Groovy 2.3.6)
 * Eclipse Mars

-This [tutorial](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html) was a bit help for me to understand lambdas.
+This [tutorial](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html) was a big help for me when I was learning about lambdas myself.

 Have fun and please let me know if there is any mistake.